Open-air museum: Origins

 The idea of the open-air museum dates to the 1790s.
-The first proponent of the idea was the Swiss thinker Charles de Bonstetten, and was based on a visit to an exhibit of sculptures of Norwegian peasants in native costumes in the park of Fredensborg Palace in Denmark,"Valley of the Norsemen".
+The first proponent of the idea was the Swiss thinker Charles de Bonstetten, and was based on a visit to an exhibit of sculptures of Norwegian peasants in folk costumes in the park of Fredensborg Palace in Denmark, "Valley of the Norsemen".
 He believed that traditional peasant houses should be preserved against modernity, but failed to attract support for the idea.

-The first major steps towards the creation of open-air museums was taken in Swedish union ruled Norway in 1881, when the Swedish union King Oscar II transferred four historic farm buildings and the stave church from Gol to the royal manor at Bygdøy near Oslo (Christiania) for public viewing.
-This, in turn, in 1884 and 1885 inspired Artur Hazelius, founder of the Nordic Museum in Stockholm, to establish his own open-air museum Skansen, adjacent to the Nordic Museum.
+The first major steps towards the creation of open-air museums were taken in Sweden–Norway in 1881, when the monarch Oscar II transferred four historic farm buildings and the stave church from Gol to the royal manor at Bygdøy near Oslo (Christiania) for public viewing.
+This, in turn, in 1884 and 1885 inspired Artur Hazelius, founder of the Nordic Museum in Stockholm, to establish his own open-air museum known as Skansen adjacent to the Nordic Museum.
 Skansen, opened to the public in 1891, was a more ambitious undertaking, including farm buildings from across Sweden, folk costumes, live animals, folk music, and demonstrations of folk crafts.
 The second open-air museum in the world to open its doors was also in Sweden: Kulturen in Lund in 1892.
 In 1894 the Norwegian Museum of Cultural History (Norsk Folkemuseum) was founded in Oslo by Hans Aall, inspired by Skansen.
 Aall bought a large tract of land adjacent to King Oscar's royal collections, probably with a merger between them in mind.
 The open-air Norsk Folkemuseum was opened at Bygdøy in 1902.
-In 1907 the royal collections were incorporated after the death of King Oscar and the dissolution of the union with Sweden.
+In 1907 the royal collections were incorporated after the death of King Oscar and the dissolution of the union between Sweden–Norway.

 Most open-air museums concentrate on rural culture.
-However, since the opening of the first town museum, The Old Town in Aarhus, Denmark, in 1914, town culture has also become a scope of open-air museums.
+However, since the opening of the first town museum (The Old Town in Aarhus, Denmark) in 1914, town culture has also become a scope of open-air museums.
 In many cases, new town quarters are being constructed in existing rural culture museums.